Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments: Methodology

-Our exhaustive search algorithm is computationally intense but can be approximated by skip-stepping through the $S$ iterations.
-Also, we conjecture that $Q$ is convex in $s$.
-Thus, we provide a binary search option in our implementation.
+Our exhaustive search algorithm is computationally intensive but can be approximated by skip-stepping through the $S$ iterations at only a tiny loss of resolution.
+Also, from our empirical experience with hundreds of plot illustrations of $Q(a_*)$, we conjecture that the criterion is convex in $s$ but leave a proof for further work.
+We can provide a golden-section type line-search method which performs exponentially faster for those who wish to rely on this conjecture.

 We now discuss three strategies to compute $Q$ based on assumptions about the measure on $\Z$.
-These strategies will be different for both estimators.
-Algorithm~\ref{alg:master} thus takes an argument that specifies one of three different tail computation functions found in Algorithm~\ref{alg:lr_tail_functions} for $\betaThatLinRegr$.
+Algorithm~\ref{alg:master} thus takes an argument that specifies one of three different tail computation functions found in Algorithm~\ref{alg:lr_tail_functions} for $\betaThatLinRegr$ (see \ref{app:algs}).
+These three we offer for convenience in order of the degree of practitioner knowledge.